Optimized Power Control for Over-the-Air Computation in Fading Channels: Power Control with Time-Varying Channels

 To get more insights, we consider a special $K$-device case, in which only one device, say device $1$, is subject to the average power constraint and all the other devices have sufficiently high power budgets (i.e., $\bar P_k \to \infty, \forall k\in {\cal K}\setminus \{1\}$).
-Then, problem (P1) reduces to
+Note that such a special case is of practical relevance.
+One example is that one device has low battery power compared with others.
+As another example, there may exist one device located in the remote region farther away the FC than other devices.
+In such cases, other devices need to reduce their power to meet the signal-magnitude alignment requirement, and the said device becomes the bottleneck of the system (more severe path loss).
+As a result, the transmit power constraints at all the other devices may become inactive at the optimal point.
+This is thus equivalent to the case with one single transmit power constraint.
+To proceed with, problem (P1) reduces to

-First, as each device $ k\in {\cal K}\setminus \{1\}$ has unconstrained transmit power, it is evident that under any given $\{\eta(\bm\nu)\}$, the optimal power control has the following channel inversion structure:
+First, as each device $ k\in {\cal K}\setminus \{1\}$ has unconstrained transmit power, it is evident that with any given $\{\eta(\bm\nu)\}$, the optimal power control has the following channel inversion structure:

 By substituting the optimal $p_k^{\star}(\bm\nu), \forall k\in {\cal K}\setminus \{1\}$, $\forall \bm\nu$, problem (P3) boils down to the optimization over $\eta(\bm\nu)$'s and $p_1(\bm\nu)$'s, i.e.,